 We encourage curiosity, learn from failure, embrace difference, and practice patience in order to create a nurturing and humane Digital Humanities community.

 We value reparative work in and through the CDRH community that engages underrepresented communities, stories, and experiences.

 The Center for Digital Research in the Humanities promotes collaborative, transdisciplinary digital humanities research and encourages grants in the humanities.
 Through its endowment, the Center provides mentoring opportunities for the next generation of humanities scholars.

 As a Program of Excellence, the Center fosters and serves as a catalyst for digital humanities research by providing spaces for collaborative research teams to meet, technological support, infrastructure for long-term sustainability of research, and connections to international research networks.
 While Faculty Fellows of the Center have tenure homes in Anthropology, Art & Art History, Classics & Religious Studies, English, History and the Libraries, the Center serves any discipline in which the research intersects with the humanities.

 With endowment funding from the National Endowment for the Humanities and private donors, the center supports early career humanities scholars.

-The digital humanities community at UNL is broad, and there are many opportunities for involvement.
+The digital humanities community at University of Nebraska-Lincoln is broad, and there are many opportunities for involvement.